PlugAndTrade/re-apply/README.md

 # re-apply

-`re-apply` allows taking already existing kubernetes manifests, apply JSON patches and output all changes as a single `yaml`.
+`re-apply` allows taking already existing kubernetes manifests, apply JSON patches and output all changes as a single manifest.

 This allows creating permutations of local or remote manifests using only a template